gpalou4/iNMDeff/README.md

 # Individual NMD efficiency (iNMDeff)

-Repository to reproduce analysis, figures and tables of the research article titled "_Variable efficiency of nonsense-mediated mRNA decay across human tissues, tumors and individuals_"
+Repository to reproduce analysis, figures and tables of the research article "_Variable efficiency of nonsense-mediated mRNA decay across human tissues, tumors and individuals_", by Guillermo Palou-Márquez and Fran Supek (2025).

 <p align="center">
   <img